 There is nothing more exhilarating than snowmobiling.
-Venturing onto snowmobile trails that criss-cross the wild areas of forests an exciting and healthy winter sport.
+Venturing onto snowmobile trails that cross wild areas is an exciting and healthy winter sport.
 However, as the number of people using these recreational parks increases, so does the potential for damage to the environment.
 Abuse of land, facilities and resources inevitably leads to restrictions and closures of both private and public land.